Murfreesboro, Tennessee zoning

 General Industrial District

-Industrial district for wholesaling, warehousing, or limited manufacturing with controls to reduce impacts on nearby districts.
+Wholesaling, warehousing, and limited manufacturing, regulated to reduce impacts on nearby districts.

 - L-IIndustrial